 It is worth noticing a further potential awkwardness for the Boethian solution.
 If it is really impossible to affect the past, then, even if the Boethian solution would mean that God could know that Jones would mow the lawn on 1/1/2000 without compromising Jones’s power to refrain, he could not, on the basis of this knowledge, bring about events in the world before 1/1/2000, which he would not have brought about if Jones had refrained; for if he did, this would mean that Jones had the power so to act that things would have been different before 1/1/2000; that is, he would have had the power to affect the past.

 Pike’s argument rests on the supposition that God’s omniscience involves having beliefs.
-But this may be questioned.
-(Alston 1986) Instead his knowledge, in particular of our actions, may be thought as Russellian acquaintance knowledge; that is, as consisting of a simple cognitive relation between the knower and what is known.
-(Russell 1912, Chapter 5) The idea would be that, although in humans acquaintance knowledge gives rise to beliefs, God has just the cognitive relation to what he knows, without any consequent beliefs.
-This seems to have been the way Boethius and Aquinas thought of it.
-(Boethius, The Consolation of Philosophy, Book V, Prose 6; Aquinas, Summa Theologica, Article 13)
+But this may be questioned (Alston 1986).
+Instead his knowledge, in particular of our actions, may be thought of as Russellian acquaintance knowledge; that is, as consisting of a simple cognitive relation between the knower and what is known (Russell 1912, Chapter 5).
+The idea would be that, although in humans acquaintance knowledge gives rise to beliefs, God has just the cognitive relation to what he knows, without any consequent beliefs.
+This seems to have been the way Boethius and Aquinas thought of it (Boethius, The Consolation of Philosophy, Book V, Prose 6; Aquinas, Summa Theologica, Article 13).

 How would this view about God’s knowledge affect the question of whether divine omniscience entails fatalism?

 Both Boethius and Aquinas thought of God as outside time, but this view about God’s knowledge could also be combined with the view that he is inside time.
 In that case it seems that it would be be possible to adopt an Ockhamist account of how his knowledge in 1900 might be dependent on what Jones does on 1/1/2000.
 Certainly it looks as if “God was aware in 1900 of Jones’s mowing the lawn on 1/1/2000” is partly about 1/1/2000.
-And, given that this awareness is supposed to be a simple relation, there is no question of producing an analysis of the proposition which represents it as a conjunction of propositions each of which seem to express facts which do not depend on anything Jones can do.
-We should notice, however, the same awkwardness could arise in connection with God’s use of his knowledge as arose for the Boethian solution.
+And “was aware of” like “predated” expresses a relation the first element of which does not necessitate the second.
+We should notice, however, that the same awkwardness could arise in connection with God’s use of his knowledge as arose for the Boethian solution.
 If it is impossible to affect the past, then God could not make use of his knowledge that Jones would mow the lawn on 1/1/2000 to bring something about before that date, if Jones had the power to refrain from mowing.

 There is no reason, of course, why this account of the nature of God’s knowledge should not be combined with the view that the future is unreal.
 In that case God would not come to know of Jones’s mowing of the lawn before 1/1/2000, because there would as yet be no fact for him to be aware of.
 But this would not compromise his omniscience, since, presumably, on this account of knowledge, omniscience would be a matter of knowing all the facts.